nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanometer scale at which nanodevices operate.

-### Expanded Definition and Usage Notes\nNanodevices are at the forefront of medical and biological innovation, offering unprecedented capabilities in disease detection, treatment, and monitoring.
+### Expanded Definition and Usage:
+Nanodevices are at the forefront of medical and biological innovation, offering unprecedented capabilities in disease detection, treatment, and monitoring.
 In diagnostics, they enable ultra-sensitive detection of biomarkers at very low concentrations, facilitating early disease diagnosis.
 In therapy, nanodevices can deliver drugs directly to specific cells or tissues, minimizing side effects and improving treatment efficacy.
 Additionally, they are used in therapeutic areas such as cancer treatment, where targeted delivery is crucial for maximizing the impact on tumor cells while preserving healthy tissue.